Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 60S and 60N - NOAA - Monthly

 | 2025-08-31 | 0.718382 |

 Not for investment purposes.
-Time series and other data disseminated on this web site are not meant for investment purposes or as a basis for financial-decision making.
-Users should consult expert advice and do their own independent due diligence before making any financial commitments.
+Time series and other data shared on this web site are not meant for investment purposes or any other financial decision.
+Users should seek professional advice and do their own independent due diligence before pledging money to any investment.

 Series Metadata